Showing posts with label Spirituality. Show all posts

 Nazareno 2016: Celebrating The Feast of The Black Nazarene

-The feast of the Black Nazarene, or in Filipino called "Pista ng Poong Nazareno," has been a significant religious event in the Philippines.
-It is more than a culture, but a symbol of courage and faith in God Almighty.
-Through the years and for several centuries, Filipino devotees venerated and showed piety through the holy image of the Black Nazarene at the Quiapo Church in Manila.
+The feast of the Black Nazarene, or in Filipino, 'Pista ng Poong Nazareno,' has been a significant religious event in the Philippines.
+The Black Nazarene, a life-sized statue of Jesus Christ carrying the cross, is more than a cultural symbol.
+It represents courage and faith in God Almighty.
+The statue is believed to have miraculous powers, and Filipino devotees have venerated and shown piety for centuries through this holy image at the Quiapo Church in Manila.

 Numerous stories have already been shared by devotees who could testify to the miraculous power of the divine image of the Black Nazarene.
 Even famous Filipino celebrities would also share the blessings they received from their devotion.
 However, the event is for everyone regardless of societal status; rich or poor, healthy or sick, young or old could show their faith and devotion.